 Rapa Nui Better known as Easter Island, this Polynesian outpost is home to utterly mystifying moai statues.

-Nazca Lines Mysterious carvings in the sand spread across hundreds of square kilometers; scenic flights are the best way to see it.
+Nazca Lines Mysterious carvings in the sand spread across hundreds of square kilometers; scenic flights are the best way to see them.